tskit-dev/tskit/docs/data-model.md

 #### Migration requirements

-Given a valid set of nodes and edges, the requirements for a valid set of migrations are:
+Given a valid set of nodes and edges, the requirements for a value set of migrations are:

-- `left` and `right` must be finite values that lie within the tree sequence coordinate space (i.e., from 0 to `sequence_length`), with {math}`0 \leq` `left` {math}`<` `right` {math}`\leq L`;
+- `left` and `right` must lie within the tree sequence coordinate space (i.e., from 0 to `sequence_length`).
-- `node` must be a valid node ID;
-- if population references are checked, `source` and `dest` must be valid population IDs;
-- `time` must be a finite value.

-To enable efficient processing, migrations must also be sorted by nondecreasing `time` value.

-Conceptually, a migration records that a segment of ancestry for the given `node` moves between populations along the tree.
-In typical demographic models we expect:

-- `time` to lie strictly between the time of the migrating `node` and the time of any ancestral node from which that node inherits on the segment `[left, right)`;
+- `time` must be strictly between the time of its `node` and the time of any ancestral node from which that node inherits on the segment `[left, right)`.
-- the `population` of any such ancestor to match the `source` population, until another `migration` intervenes.
+- The `population` of any such ancestor matching `source`, if another `migration` does not intervene.

-These conceptual relationships are not currently validated.
-It is the responsibility of code that creates migrations to satisfy them where required.
+To enable efficient processing, migrations must also be:

+- Sorted by nondecreasing `time` value.

 Note in particular that there is no requirement that adjacent migration records should be "squashed".
 That is, we can have two records `m1` and `m2`